 New Jersey: On Jan.
 15, Democratic Gov. Phil Murphy noted the need to invest in education.
 He envisions:

-- Free education from Pre-k through an associate's degree.
+- Expanded opportunities from free education from pre-K through an associate's degree.

-- A higher education system that is connected to the real economy.
+- A higher education system connected to the state's economy.

 New Mexico: On Jan.
 21, Democratic Gov. Michelle Lujan Grishman reiterated her commitment to improving education.
 She recommends: